Meniere’s disease is a condition that affects the inner ear. It can cause abrupt episodes of intense dizziness that can last for minutes to hours.

 - Use a diuretic to help get rid of excess water and salt

-The treatment to reduce the fluid pressure is highly effective for most individuals with Meniere’s disease.
+Overall, the treatment to reduce the fluid pressure is highly effective for most individuals with Meniere’s disease.

 Oftentimes, allergies can cause or aggravate the signs of Meniere’s disease.
 The doctor might suggest allergy testing and treatment with allergy medications or shots.